Task Reference

 - no result publication on the claimant's behalf

 This separation is intentional.
-The imposer publishes a promise into the queue; a claimant later and voluntarily accepts it.
+The proposer publishes a promise into the queue; a claimant later and voluntarily accepts it.
 Tooling in tools/src/tasks/* should therefore stop at task creation unless the tool is explicitly a claimant/executor utility.

 Judgment tasks fetch their target themselves